attack-monkey/Lean-Functional-Typescript/README.md

 2. **Every impurity can be wrapped in a 'Pure' Macro.** (Note: Any function that does something other than just return a result, is known as a macro in Lean.
 Functions calculate things.
 Macros do things).

-These two guiding principles form the bedrock of Lean Functional Typescript.
+These two guiding principles form the basis of Lean Functional Typescript.

 Pure Macros
 ===========